theupdateframework/pep-on-pypi-with-tuf/README.rst

 PyPI and Key Requirements
 =========================

-In this section, the kinds of keys required to sign for TUF roles on PyPI is examined.
+In this section, the kinds of keys required to sign for TUF roles on PyPI are examined.
 TUF is agnostic with respect to choices of digital signature algorithms.
 For the purpose of discussion, it is assumed that most digital signatures will be produced with the well-tested and tried RSA algorithm [20]_.
-Nevertheless, we do NOT recommend any particular digital signature algorithm in this PEP because there are a few important constraints: firstly, cryptography changes over time; secondly, package managers such as pip may wish to perform signature verification in Python, without resorting to a compiled C library, in order to be able to run on as many systems as Python supports; finally, TUF recommends diversity of keys for certain applications.
+Nevertheless, we do NOT recommend any particular digital signature algorithm in this PEP because there are a few important constraints: first, cryptography changes over time; second, package managers such as pip may wish to perform signature verification in Python, without resorting to a compiled C library, in order to be able to run on as many systems as Python supports; and third, TUF recommends diversity of keys for certain applications.